notjames/ruby_snippets/sds/README.md

 Note that the script currently only satisfies the assignment as it is stated, no more as yet.

+## Rules to follow
+Write a Node class that includes the following:
+- A constructor that takes a name and weight as input Example Constructor:  Node root = new Node(String Name, Int Weight)

+- Include any methods you need.

+- Write unit tests.

+Write a Controller class that includes the following:
+- A constructor that takes a root node as input.
+    Example Constructor:  Controller controller = new Controller(Node rootNode)

+- An insert(name, weight) method returns true when insertion was successful and false when not.
+  For example input:output given `Root(aRoot, 5)`:

+      controller.insert(aNode,1): true
+      controller.insert(bNode,5): false
+      controller.insert(aNode, 6): false

+- A printOrderedNames() method that returns a list, space separated of names in order of weight from smallest to largest.
+  For example (from the previous example):

+     controller.printOrderedNames(): aNode aRoot

+- Write unit tests.

 ## Tests

 To run the test suite, simply run the command **rake** from your `/path/to/sds`